PhillipUg/newsweek-clone/README.md

 # newsweek-clone
-This project centers on using bootstrap to build a replica of the news site [Newsweek.com](https://www.newsweek.com/).
+This project centers on using bootstrap to build a replica of [Newsweek.com](https://www.newsweek.com/).

 <br>
 <br>